nitad54448/yappari-5-1/README.md

 ![plot](https://github.com/nitad54448/yappari-5-1/blob/main/help/images/parameters.PNG)

 The fitting algorithm (TRDL is the default) and the parameters bounds, if any, can be constrained to certain intervals that are listed on this page.
-Initial limits are rather large, for example, resistors are limited to the range of 1 mOhm to 1 GOhm, capacitors are between 10^-4 and 10^-14, and so on.
+Initial limits are rather large, for example, resistors are limited to the range of 1 mOhm to 1 MOhm, capacitors are between 10^-4 and 10^-14, and so on.
 You may need to adjust these parameters limits.
 The fitting results may depend on the starting parameters since this is a non-linear system.
 You should probably start with TRDL to approach some values close to the solution then proceed with a LM fit.
 Note that esd's of the fitted parameters are calculated only for unconstrained LM fit.

 The fit termination parameters can be adjusted here : by default they are set to 1000 iterations and a stop limit at 10E-8.

 __Max plots__
 This is the maximum number of plots to show on the graphs (excluding DRT which will show only the first selected dataset).
-It should be small if you are dealing with many datasets (more than 100 or so).
+It should be small (up to about 200-300) if you are dealing with many datasets.
 The number of plots is determined by the number of selected datasets or this number, whichever is smaller.
 Note that I "decimate" the available data for plots, 3D plot is very slow.
-Suppose you have 500 datasets selected (you can perform any calculations on all of them), for plotting them it may be better to show only a part, let's say 100.
-The program will "decimate" the 500 datasets and show only 100, so 4 datasets out of 5 will be skipped for graph.
+Suppose you have 500 datasets selected (you can perform any calculations on all of them), for plotting them it may be better to show only a part, let's say 200.
+The program will "decimate" the 500 datasets and show only 200, some datasets will be skipped for graph.
 The tendencies will still be visible on the graphs, no need to plot all of them.
-If you want, you can, but for more than 500 datasets it will be very slow.
+If you want, you can, but for more than 500 datasets it will be very slow (slow means seconds for 500 datasets plotted on 3D graph, and minutes for 5000 sets on 3D graph, on my desktop computer).

 __Simulation limits__
-This is used only for "Simulate" function.
+This is used only for "Simulate" function, it will calculate a spectrum in this range of frequencies having a number of points defined here.
+Useful for testing and simulation.

 __Advanced commands__
 Can be used for manual control of program, useful mostly for testing.
 Some commands are not available elsewhere, see more details below.
-For instance, the following commands might be useful : to make a Savitzky-Golay smooth to the active datasets :
+For instance: to make a Savitzky-Golay smooth of the active datasets :

     smooth